 This myopia management blog will discuss myopia causes and prevention, vision correction options available for myopic patients, and what to expect during and after treatment.

-Myopia Treatment Options
+Myopic Treatment Options

 What to Expect during and after Treatment

-How Our Optometrist Can Help
+How an Optometrist Can Help

 Myopic treatment is managed with glasses or contact lenses if myopia is found early.
 However, myopia has progressed, and corrective lenses no longer provide satisfactory vision correction.
 In that case, your optometrist may decide that myopia control treatments like Ortho-K or corrective lenses will best slow down nearsightedness progression.

 Visit Our Optometry Practice in Frisco, TX

 Make an appointment with us today.
 Contact us at Today's Vision in Frisco, TX, by calling 214-469-1500.
 We would be happy to help you with whatever you require.
 Also, remember to speak with our optometrist if you have further questions or concerns.